vladipirogov/esp32_hcsr04__mqtt_demo/README.md

-# Blink Example
+# Sensor and PID control example

-Starts a FreeRTOS task to blink an LED
+Starts a FreeRTOS task to control

 See the README.md file in the upper level 'examples' directory for more information about examples.